Subtitles and Transcript

 0:24 The 404 page is that.
 It's that broken experience on the Web.
 It's effectively the default page when you ask a website for something and it can't find it.
 And it serves you the 404 page.
 It's inherently a feeling of being broken when you go through it.
 And I just want you to think a little bit about, remember for yourself, it's annoying when you hit this thing.
 Because it's the feeling of a broken relationship.

 0:51 And that's where it's actually also interesting to think about, where does 404 come from?
-It's from a family of errors actually -- a whole set of relationship errors, which, when I started digging into them, it looks almost like a checklist for a sex therapist or a couples couselor.
+It's from a family of errors actually — a whole set of relationship errors, which, when I started digging into them, it looks almost like a checklist for a sex therapist or a couples counselor.
 You sort of get down there to the bottom and things get really dicey.

 1:14 But these things are everywhere.
 They're on sites big, they're on sites small.
 This is a global experience.